-Google released Chrome 69 to celebrate the browser’s 10th birthday with a significant visual redesign and some nice new features.
+Google released Chrome 69 in 2018 to celebrate the browser’s 10th birthday with a significant visual redesign and some nice new features.
 The user interface was rounded and smoothed out, losing all of its previous sharper edges and harsh angles for a gentler and more attractive aesthetic.
 Tabs are easier to identify thanks to more visible favicons, making it perfect for anyone who typically keeps open a large number of tabs.
-Note that as of Chrome 71, you can no longer go back to the old interface.

 Firefox comes in a close second — a very close second.
 Mozilla takes real strides to make its browser a truly modern way to surf from site to site, thanks to efforts like its upgrade to Firefox Quantum and the virtual reality-focused alternative, Firefox Reality.
 It wasn’t too long ago that Mozilla rebuilt the familiar old standby browser’s interface, offering a cleaner, more modern take on what a web browser should be, and even introduced a password-free browsing experience.

-More recent updates include better privacy protections with anti-tracker support, improved password syncing across devices, and integrated breach alerts, and a “protections dashboard” that provides a summary of how Firefox protects your privacy behind the scenes while browsing.
+More recent updates include better privacy protections with anti-tracker support, improved password syncing across devices, improved readability, integrated breach alerts, and a “protections dashboard” that provides a summary of how Firefox protects your privacy behind the scenes while browsing.

 Beneath those changes, it’s still the same Firefox we all know and love.
 It’s a capable browser, with a deep catalog of extensions and user interface customization.
 The new Firefox Mobile app also received the Quantum treatment, so it’s quicker and more streamlined than ever before.
 Grab the mobile Firefox app and you can share bookmarks between devices, but you must sign up for a separate Firefox account.
 Unfortunately, managing settings across platforms isn’t as seamless as Chrome.

 Even with a few major overhauls, Firefox is a comfortable, familiar standby.
 There’s a bit of a fringe benefit, too.
-Because it’s been around longer than Chrome, some older web apps — the likes of which you might encounter at your university or workplace — work better on Firefox than they do on Chrome.
+Since it’s been around longer than Chrome, some older web apps — the likes of which you might encounter at your university or workplace — work better on Firefox than they do on Chrome.
 For that reason, it never hurts to keep it around.
-And the most recent version, Firefox 68, does an even better job than ever of keeping you safe from sites that wan to track your activities as you surf the web.

 As a primary browser, Firefox is more privacy-centric than Chrome and is comparably fast, but its feature set isn’t quite as expansive elsewhere.